Succulent, juicy chicken baked in a rich balsamic sauce - yum!

 - 1 tablespoon dark balsamic vinegar

-- 4 (6 to 8 ounce) boneless and skinless chicken breast
+- 4 boneless and skinless chicken breasts 6 to 8 ounces each

 - Preheat oven to 400 degrees.
 In a small bowl, combine the olive oil, Italian seasoning, salt, balsamic vinegar, and garlic.
 Set aside 1/4 of the olive oil mixture for the tomatoes.

 - Place the chicken in a bowl and drizzle about 3/4 of the olive oil mixture over top.
 Mix to coat the chicken in the oil and vinegar mixture.

 - Place the chicken onto an un-greased baking sheet.
 If there is any oil mixture left in the chicken bowl, drizzle over top.

 - Combine the remaining oil mixture with the grape tomatoes in a clean bowl.
 Spread on to the baking sheet around the chicken.